lswatson16/travel-tracker/README.md

 ## ✈ Instructions/Installations

-- Here's the [Deploy Link](https://lswatson16.github.io/travel-tracker/) to interact with the application I built
 - For this project, I used the [Webpack Starter Kit](https://github.com/turingschool-examples/webpack-starter-kit) repo.
 The setup instructions are in the README.
 I also cloned down this [local server](https://github.com/turingschool-examples/travel-tracker-api) and had it running in a separate tab in my terminal each time I ran my client.
   - Use command `git clone` to clone the repo
   - `cd` into the directory